yugiohfi/yugiohswap/SPECIFICATIONS.md

 All trades are done by specifying exactly how many tokens $i$ a user wants to buy or sell, without exactly knowing how much currency they will send or receive.
 This design choice was necessary considering ERC-1155 tokens can be non-fungible, unlike the currency which is assumed to be fungible (non-zero decimals).
 All trades will update the corresponding currency and token reserves correctly and will be subjected to a [liquidity provider fee](#liquidity-fee).

 It is possible to buy/sell multiple tokens at once, but if any one fails, the entire trade will fail as well.
-This could change for Niftyswap V2.
+This could change for YuGiOhswap V2.

 ### Currency to Token $i$